Removal of the Recycling Centre at the Multi-Storey Car Park, King George V Road

-The Ashley Green Recycling Centre, located in a layby South of Ashley Green on the A416, has experienced a number of issues including fly-tipping, vandalism, illegal deposit of trade waste and the presence of unauthorised or 'rogue' banks.
-We conducted a public consultation into the current usage and future of the site in September.
+The recycling centre at the multi-storey car park on King George V Road in Amersham has experienced a number of issues including fly-tipping, vandalism, illegal deposit of trade waste and the presence of unauthorised or 'rogue' banks.
+We conducted a public consultation into the current usage and future of the site